-De Skævøjede (the chink-eyed) is a work that is based on two drawings.
-The first one showing three japanese women posing as geishas at the Zoo in Copenhagen in 1902.
-The second is a drawing of an article printed that same year that discuss and compares the japanes exhibition with the chinese exhibition being shown at the same time at Tivoli in Copenhagen.
+Many Other Curiosities is a work that is based on two drawings.
+The first one showing three Japanese women posing as geishas at the Zoo in Copenhagen in 1902.
+The second is a drawing of an article printed that same year that discuss and compares the Japanese exhibition with the Chinese exhibition being shown at the same time at Tivoli in Copenhagen.

 Huts And Animals And You Name It is a work that shows a group of dancers performing at the Augsburg´s Zoo in 2005.
 The article in this piece is from the Spiegel Online archive and discuss the different reactions to the african market that the Augsburgs Zoo initiated that same year.